-First and foremost, I am an who is educator passionate about meeting learners where they are and understanding how they learn so that I can build better resources, pedagogy, and tooling to support their learning.
-My main teaching and research interest is statistics and data science education, particularly using R. I have been at Duke University since 2011 and I had a brief stint at the University of Edinburgh in 2019-2021.
+First and foremost, I am an educator who is passionate about meeting learners where they are and understanding how they learn so that I can build better resources, pedagogy, and tooling to support their learning.
+My main teaching and research interests are statistics and data science education, particularly using R. I have been at Duke University since 2011 and I had a brief stint at the University of Edinburgh in 2019-2021.
 Prior to Duke, I received my PhD in Statistics at UCLA in 2011, under the advisement of Jan de Leeuw, and my BS in Actuarial Science at NYU’s Stern School of Business in 2004.
 In between undergraduate and graduate degrees, I worked as a consulting actuary for two years in New York.

 Statistical Science at Duke